Roboy/roboy_models/README.md

 Files:
 - .STL and additional .DAE file extensions for the modelparts plus a .SDF model file to determine the joints, etc.
+- put the original not reduced CAD files into the meshes/CAD folder

 Component Naming:
 - destinct, for example it should be avoided to name parts like thigh1/ 2, they rather should be thigh_left/ _right.